Florence Museums - World Guide to Florence

 With a large collection of paintings, antique objects and interesting artifacts, the Museo Horne includes many important pieces of art, such as signed works by Giotto and Filippino Lippi.
 Housed in a splendid example of a Renaissance town house, which was built in 1489, there are also many wonderful paintings by artists, including Pietro Lorenzetti, Luca Signorelli, Piero di Cosimo, Benozzo Gozzoli, Filippino Lippi, Giambologna, Sansovino, Beccafumi, Vecchietta, Bernardo Daddi and the Gaddi.

-Museum open: Monday to Saturday - 09:00 to 13:00
+Open hours: Monday to Saturday - 09:00 to 13:00

-Museum admission: charge, free to children under 6 years old
+Admission: charge, free to children under 6 years old

 Tel: +39 (0) 55 238 8606

 This vast building was constructed in 1255 and was originally headquarters for the police and also a prison.
-The Bergello is now home to the National Museum, which includes one of the most impressive collections of Renaissance sculpture in the world.
+The Bargello is now home to the National Museum, which includes one of the most impressive collections of Renaissance sculpture in the world.
 Highlights include works of art such as Michelangelo's 'Drunken Bacchus', Donatello's 'David', Giambologna's 'Mercury' and also the designs submitted by Brunelleschi for the Baptistry Doors Competition.

-Museum open: daily - 09:00 to 14:00
+Open hours: daily - 09:00 to 14:00

 Closed: 2nd and 4th Monday of each month